 Content Map Terms

-Are energy drinks safe for children and teenagers?
+Are energy drinks safe for children and teens?

-Why should children and teenagers avoid energy drinks?
-One reason is that the main ingredient in energy drinks is caffeine.
-It can cause problems in children and teenagers, including:
+One reason to avoid them is that the main ingredient is caffeine.
+It can cause problems in children and teens, including:

 - Higher blood pressure.